pscally1005/pscally1005.github.io/_posts/ground-meat/2023-07-09-spinach-meatloaf.markdown

 - Spray the parchment paper in the bread pans, and put meat on the pan.
 Shape into a loaf, and insert a meat thermometer into the front.<br><br>

-- Bake at 350F until meat is done (a least 160F for beef and 165F for turkey), or about 45 minutes, depending on the thickness of your loaf
+- Bake at 350F until meat is done (a least 160F for beef and 165F for turkey), or about 45 minutes, depending on the thickness of your loaf.
+Serve with <a href="bbq-sauce">Unsweetened BBQ Sauce</a> on the side
 ---